 Hi!
 I’m Jalina, a cloth-diapering, breastfeeding, babywearing mom of 2 under 2 after 3 years of infertility.
 When in doubt, I ask “What did cave people do?”
 (I know a lot about cave people because I went to middle school.)
 I’m addicted to fresh air, chapstick, and water– hold the coffee.

 My husband, Anthony, and I met when we were 14 years old and married when we were 20.
 No, we absolutely were NOT high school sweethearts.
 (Our love story is even better!)
 We tried for years to conceive our first baby.
 It was a very personal decision to refuse ART, and through diet and lifestyle change, we managed to naturally conceive two under two.
-I am passionate about eliminating toxins from our food and body products and helping others do the same because our food shouldn’t act like birth control.
+I am passionate about eliminating toxins from our food, body, and cleaning products and helping others do the same because our food shouldn’t act like birth control.

 One February morning, I woke up with such a strong urge to share my story of infertility, everything it taught me, and all the reasons I can now say I’m grateful for the experience that I could only describe it as a calling.
 I started an infertility blog to keep me accountable in sharing my story to encourage and inspire other women still waiting for their babies.

 As I interacted more with both “sides” of the online infertility community (totally missed the boat on this while I was TTC), I realized that being a mother after infertility is a weird place to be.
 More importantly, I realized that many moms made after infertility felt the same way!

 When you’ve experienced infertility and loss, you know it doesn’t all go away with a positive pregnancy test.
 Turns out, it doesn’t all go away when you become a mom either.
 Being a mom after infertility and loss has a unique set of joys and challenges.
 For me, infertility has forever impacted my faith, health, marriage, parenting style, and world views.